rt-rtos/asmdiff/README.md

 # asmdiff
 ## per-function assembly comparison for paired C implementations

-> asmdiff is a command-line tool for comparing the generated assembly of individual C functions across implementations, compiler flags, compiler versions, and source revisions.
+> asmdiff is a stdlib only command-line tool for comparing the generated assembly of individual C functions across implementations, compiler flags, compiler versions, and source revisions.
 It is intended for investigating compiler code generation rather than benchmarking runtime performance.

+### Try it yourself:

+`$ uvx asmdiff` / `$ pipx asmdiff`
+---

 `asmdiff.py` answers one question fast: **when I rewrite a C construct, what does the compiler actually emit - before and after?** It compiles a small